In bad news for true loves, inflation is hitting the 12 Days of Christmas

 Inflation is not taking a holiday this year.
 Rising prices have been one of the central stories of 2022.
 And this season of gift-giving is no exception.

-The cost of buying a partridge, a pear tree and all the other items in the 12 Days of Christmas song has jumped 10.5% from a year ago, according to the annual "Christmas Price Index" compiled by PNC Bank.
+Buying a partridge, a pear tree, and all the other items in the 12 Days of Christmas would cost an estimated $45,523.27 this year thanks to inflation — an increase of 10.5% from a year ago, according to the annual "Christmas Price Index" compiled by PNC Bank.

 That's the third largest jump since the bank started tracking the prices nearly four decades ago.